By Jake Edge

 probably impossible to have a working Samba binary without including

-very substantial portions of Jeremy's copyright works".
-But he is
+very substantial portions of Jeremy's copyright works

 happy to have other Samba developers on board "to show their solidarity and so that

-they could give input into the process of the compliance activity".
+they could give input into the process of the compliance activity

 On the kernel side, Garrett himself noted